thmavri/DataManipulation/README.md

 DataManipulation
 ================
-It performs various operations on data mostly contained in List<String>, along with some other file operations.
+It performs various operations on data mostly contained in List of Strings, along with some other file operations.

 In specific it performs that following: